samrat-tech/Network/README.md

 # Network
-It's a Twitter-like social network website for making posts and following users.
+It is a twitter like social networking site designed using Python, JavaScript, HTML, and CSS, that allows users to make posts, follow other users, and “like” posts.